bartelsjoshuac/Corduroy/GCS.md

 3. Open a SSH window to your computer engine: *gcloud compute ssh corduroy-vm* // You can also start a SSH session from the console.
 4. Return to your work.

+NOTES:
-NOTE: You will need to setup billing for the project after leaving the GCS console API, even with a free tier or you will have issues reconnecting.
+- You will need to setup billing for the project after leaving the GCS console API, even with a free tier or you will have issues reconnecting.
+- Your public and private IPs can change under a basic GCS plan, check that and make note of them and update accordingly.
+For this reason, some security features were disabled in Django.